thedynamiclinker/ld/Mission.md

 Now mentally delete the places that aren't social to begin with.

-Cross out the grocery stores, convenience stores, pharmacies, chiropractors, massage parlors, salons, barbers, pet stores, and dentists.[^1]
+Cross out the grocery stores, convenience stores, pharmacies, chiropractors, massage parlors, salons, barbers, pet stores, and dentists.

-[^1]: To be clear, of course it's _possible_ to meet new people at the dentist.
+Sure, it's _possible_ to meet new people at the dentist.
 But going to the dentist in an attempt to meet new people would be sufficient for a diagnosis of delusional over-optimism.
-Grocery stores may be a better place to approach strangers, but that does not mean those businesses have been designed to service that need.

 So, which businesses are left, after we cross out all the obvious non-starters?